-RULE 4.1 - Who Can Compete
+RULE 4.1 - Candidate for a Juris Doctorate Degree

-Only students who are candidates for a J.D. degree may compete.
-Each student competitor must be enrolled full-time or part-time at an ABA-accredited law school during the relevant academic year.
+Only students who are candidates for a juris doctorate degree may compete.
+Each student competitor must be in good standing and enrolled full-time or part-time at an ABA-accredited law school during the relevant academic year.

-RULE 4.2 - NALSA Chapter Members
+RULE 4.2 - Member of NNALSA and a Local NALSA Chapter

-Competitors must meet all of the following eligibility requirements:
+Competitors must meet all of the following eligibility requirements: a) Competitors must be in good standing with NNALSA and their local NALSA chapter.
+Local NALSA chapters must also be in good standing with NNALSA.

-- a) Competitors must be in good standing with NNALSA, their local NALSA chapter, and their law school.
-Local NALSA chapters must also be in good standing with NNALSA. - b) Competitors must meet all financial obligations of membership in NNALSA as well as their local NALSA chapter before the brief submission deadline or they will be disqualified.
+b) Competitors must meet all financial obligations of membership in NNALSA as well as their local NALSA chapter before the brief submission deadline or they will be disqualified.
 NNALSA membership dues must be submitted to the NNALSA Treasurer.
-If there is no local NALSA chapter, refer to Rule 4.3. - c) Competitors must be active members of NNALSA and their local NALSA chapter.
+If there is no local NALSA chapter, refer to Rule 4.3.

+c) Competitors must be active members of NNALSA and their local NALSA chapter.
 In their team's registration packet, each competitor must submit a letter from their local NALSA chapter President and/or Secretary.
 The letter must attest to that competitor's participation in their local NALSA chapter and interest in advancing the Mission of NNALSA.
 If there is no local NALSA chapter, refer to Rule 4.3.

-RULE 4.3 - Members without a Local Chapter
+RULE 4.3 - Individuals without a Local Chapter

-- a) Students who do not have a local NALSA must: - 1.
-Submit online NNALSA membership applications and dues by the submission deadline.
-The NNALSA Treasurer and the Competition Administrator will work with the host school to ensure all appropriate deadlines have been met and dues have been paid. - 2.
-Submit the following with their submission: - I. Letter from the student attesting to their interest and activities which advance the objectives of the NNALSA Mission Statement.
-The letter must be no longer than 2 pages, double-spaced, all margins 1", and 12-point Times New Roman font. - II.
-Letter from the Dean, Associate Dean, or a professor at the student's law school confirming that there is not a local Chapter and attesting to the student's interest or involvement in advancing the objectives of the NNA:SA Mission Statement.
+a) Students who do not have a local NALSA must:

+1) Submit online NNALSA membership applications and dues by the submission deadline.
+The NNALSA Treasurer and the Competition Administrator will work with the host school to ensure all appropriate deadlines have been met and dues have been paid.

+2) Submit the following with their submission:

+I) Letter from the student attesting to their interest and activities which advance the objectives of the NNALSA Mission Statement.
+The letter must be no longer than 2 pages, double-spaced, all margins 1", and 12-point Times New Roman font.

+II) Letter from the Dean, Associate Dean, or a professor at the student's law school confirming that there is not a local Chapter and attesting to the student's interest or involvement in advancing the objectives of the NNALSA Mission Statement.